mike199313/OBMC_learning_PJ/poky/documentation/overview-manual/yp-intro.rst

 workflow:

 .. image:: figures/YP-flow-diagram.png
-    :align: center
+    :width: 100%

 Following is a brief summary of the "workflow":

-1. Developers specify architecture, policies, patches and configuration details.
+#.
+Developers specify architecture, policies, patches and configuration
+   details.

-2. The build system fetches and downloads the source code from the specified location.
+#.
+The build system fetches and downloads the source code from the
+   specified location.
 The build system supports standard methods such as tarballs or source code repositories systems such as Git.

-3. Once source code is downloaded, the build system extracts the sources into a local work area where patches are applied and common steps for configuring and compiling the software are run.
+#.
+Once source code is downloaded, the build system extracts the sources
+   into a local work area where patches are applied and common steps for configuring and compiling the software are run.

-4. The build system then installs the software into a temporary staging area where the binary package format you select (DEB, RPM, or IPK) is used to roll up the software.
+#.
+The build system then installs the software into a temporary staging
+   area where the binary package format you select (DEB, RPM, or IPK) is used to roll up the software.

-5. Different QA and sanity checks run throughout entire build process.
+#.
+Different QA and sanity checks run throughout entire build process.

-6. After the binaries are created, the build system generates a binary package feed that is used to create the final root file image.
+#.
+After the binaries are created, the build system generates a binary
+   package feed that is used to create the final root file image.

-7. The build system generates the file system image and a customized Extensible SDK (eSDK) for application development in parallel.
+#.
+The build system generates the file system image and a customized
+   Extensible SDK (eSDK) for application development in parallel.

 For a very detailed look at this workflow, see the